THROUGH THE Frequently Asked Questions

-Reservations and masks are required at this time to board the boat.
+Reservations are required at this time to board the boat.
 Tickets can be purchased online under schedule and rates, book your trip, or over the phone with either a Visa, Mastercard, Discover or American Express.
 Book early to have the best shot at the day/time you prefer!
-You must provide your own mask for the boat, since we do not provide nor sell them.

 What happens if it rains?

 Our first and most important concern is that everyone has a safe and fun time.
 Should there be any issue with really bad weather and we cancel, then you will receive a full refund or credit for another trip.

 Please note that we do sail in the rain as long as the conditions are safe and we think we will be able to run a productive and fun trip for you.
 Most cancellations only occur due to high winds or severe weather.
 These decisions are made by our expert Captains on the day of the trip and should you have any questions or concerns, please by all means just give a call and we would be happy to give you the latest updates.